-Attached is a copy of the ordinance with the proposed changes.
-The additions to the ordinance are marked in bold and underlined.
+Attached is a copy of the ordinance with the proposed change.
+The addition to the ordinance is marked in bold and underlined.

 If you have any question, please feel free to contact me at 832-1580.

 ARTICLE I. IN GENERAL